-Table 4.1 Issues and proposed mitigations raised during 2014 planning process.
+Table 4.1 Issues and proposed mitigations raised during 2024 planning process.

 Several other issues were identified during previous planning processes, but not discussed at this one.
-FLR still considers these issues and their mitigations valid.
+FFA still considers these issues and their mitigations valid.
 The table below outlines the issue and proposed mitigation.

-Issue Proposed Mitigation 1) Requirement for approval from Dept. of Environment and Conservation for construction activities within 15m of any water body and for activities within protected water supply areas.
-FLR will ensure that all rivers and waterbodies are buffered with minimum 30m buffers (and wider where commitment has been made).
-FLR will monitor all harvesting and road construction activities to ensure siltation does not occur.
-All water crossings will be carried out under permit from the Dept. of Fisheries and Oceans and Water Resources Division, Dept. of Environment and Conservation.
-2) Ensuring proper waste disposal and litter control as a result of forest activities FLR closely monitors all operations for compliance with regulations and commitments made in FMP's.
-3) Ensuring air quality management as a result of forest activities FLR closely monitors all operations for compliance with regulations and commitments made in FMP's.
-4) Ensuring the use of pesticides is in compliance with Acts and Regulations FLR closely monitors all operations for compliance with regulations and commitments made in FMP's.
-5) Ensuring the storage and handling of gasoline and associated products are in compliance with regulations FLR closely monitors all operations for compliance with regulations and commitments made in FMP's.
-FLR encourages the Dept. of Environment and Conservation (DOEC) to become involved in forest activities and are welcome to inspect operations on a regular basis.
-6) Ensuring activities within the proposed MMNP and ERWPP are conducted in consultation with PNAD At this point, FLR has no plans to alter the activities outside of the approved 5 year management plan.
-7) Ensuring activities are conducted in compliance with Occupational Health and Safety Act and Regulations FLR closely monitors all operations for compliance with regulations and commitments made in FMP's.
-8) Ensuring activities are conducted in compliance with regulatory requirements in water supply areas 9) Requirement for a 100m buffer between sawmill operations and any water body and storing sawdust 150m from a water body and leveling it on a regular basis FLR applies conditions to all permits it issues for sawmills in the Province.
+Issue Proposed Mitigation 1) Ensuring proper waste disposal and litter control as a result of forest activities FFA closely monitors all operations for compliance with regulations and commitments made in FMP's.
+This contained within the aspects outlined with ISO 14001

-Issue Proposed Mitigation 10) Ensuring activities are conducted in compliance with Municipal Plans and Development Regulations FLR closely monitors all operations for compliance with regulations and commitments made in FMP's.
-11) Ensuring that all water crossings are approved under the Navigable Waters Protection Act.
-12) Ensuring compliance with regulatory requirements of Environment Canada FLR closely monitors all operations for compliance with regulations and commitments made in FMP's.
+2) Ensuring air quality management as a result of forest activities FFA closely monitors all operations for compliance with regulations and commitments made in FMP's.
+3) Ensuring the use of pesticides is in compliance with Acts and Regulations FFA closely monitors all operations for compliance with regulations and commitments made in FMP's.
+No immediate plans for spray program.
+4) Ensuring the storage and handling of gasoline and associated products are in compliance with regulations FFA closely monitors all operations for compliance with regulations and commitments made in FMP's.
+FFA encourages the Dept. of Environment and Conservation (DOEC) to become involved in forest activities and are welcome to inspect operations on a regular basis.
+5) Ensuring activities within the MMNP and proposed ERWPP are conducted in consultation with PNAD At this point, FFA has no plans to alter the activities outside of the approved 5 year management plan.
+Issue Proposed Mitigation 6) Ensuring activities are conducted in compliance with Occupational Health and Safety Act and Regulations FFA closely monitors all operations for compliance with regulations and commitments made in FMP's.
+7) Requirement for a 100m buffer between sawmill operations and any water body and storing sawdust 150m from a water body and leveling it on a regular basis FFA applies conditions to all permits it issues for sawmills in the Province.
+8) Ensuring activities are conducted in compliance with Municipal Plans and Development Regulations FFA closely monitors all operations for compliance with regulations and commitments made in FMP's.
+9) Ensuring that all water crossings are approved under the Navigable Waters Protection Act.
+10) Ensuring compliance with regulatory requirements of Environment Canada FFA closely monitors all operations for compliance with regulations and commitments made in FMP's.